-Bees play an essential role in global biodiversity, and plant pollination necessary for food for all land animals, and some marine ones too.
+Bees play an essential role in global biodiversity, and plant pollination is necessary for food for all land animals, and some marine ones too.
 Unfortunately, human activities, along with other yet unknown factors, are killing bees, fast.
 A combination of global warming, air pollution, and indiscriminate use of pesticides contributes to the depletion of bee colonies worldwide.
 Bee populations have been declining by about 30% per year in some areas in Europe since 2015.

 The bee quotes below address the importance of bees, as well as the dangers we face should they go extinct.

 Honey bees fly 55,000 miles and visit two million flowers to produce just about 2.2kg of honey.
-This incredible fact shows how hardworking the average bee is.
-If you’re keen to help protect the bees check out our guide to what to plant in the garden to attract and help bees thrive.
+This incredible bee fact shows how hardworking the average bee is.
+If you’re keen to help protect the bees, check out our guide to what to plant in the garden to attract and help bees thrive.